gamondue/GOR5F/Documentazione/Doc_progetto/O.U.docs/Advanced/RTC DS1302/rpi-ds1302-master/README.md

 Currently you have to connect RTC unit to the following RPi pins (you can read about RPi pin numbering [here](http://wiringpi.com/pins/), this library uses wiringPi pin numbering):
 * CLK pin (also can be named SCLK) goes to RPi pin 4.
-* DAT pin (sometimes it is named I/O) goes to RPi pin 5.
+* DAT pin (sometimes it is named I/O) goes to R Pi pin 5.
 * RST pin goes to RPi pin 6.

 There are two ways of using RTC unit from Python code.